RealKinetic/locust_k8s/Blog_part_1.md

     $ docker build docker -t locust-tasks

-This uses the `Dockerfile` in our `docker` directory.
+This builds the `Dockerfile` located in our `docker` directory.
 That file consists of:

     # Start with a base Python 2.7.8 image
     FROM python:2.7.13